inveniosoftware/docs-invenio-rdm/docs/operate/customize/file-uploads/zip-and-container-files.md

 # ZIP and container files

-_Introduced in InvenioRDM v14_
+_Introduced in v14_

 InvenioRDM v14 adds support for ZIP archives as **container files**: record files whose internal structure the system understands and can expose.
 Users can browse the contents of a ZIP directly in the record landing page, preview individual files inside the archive, and download specific files or folders without retrieving the entire archive.

 ![ZIP file preview](../imgs/container-file-formats.png)

 The feature is designed to be extensible.
 Additional container formats can be supported by implementing the `FileExtractor` interface and registering the handler for the relevant extension.
 See the [architecture documentation](../../../maintenance/architecture/records.md#container-files) for an overview of how the component model works.

 ## Enabling the ZIP previewer

 By default, ZIP files are treated as opaque binary blobs and offered only for download.
 To enable container browsing and in-UI preview, replace the original `zip` previewer with `previewable_zip` in your `PREVIEWER_PREFERENCE` list in `invenio.cfg`:

 ```python